 Industrial relations and employment relations; Governance of industrial relations; Industrial democracy; Industrial relations and the economy; Varieties of capitalism; Varieties of industrial relations in Europe; Industrial relations trends in Southern Africa; Industrial relations trends in Asia; ILO standard-setting system; Freedom of association and collective bargaining; Social dialogue: actors, types, issues, selected outcomes and good practices; National institutions of social dialogue; International legal framework for social dialogue; The role of the ILO in promoting social dialogue; Social dialogue and employment policies; Social dialogue and wages; Social dialogue and gender equality; Social dialogue and social protection; Social dialogue and TVET/Skills development; Labour administration; Labour administration and industrial relations; Labour administration reforms and innovative practices; Main roles and functions of Trade Unions; Employers’ Organizations; Collective bargaining; Collective bargaining machinery; Administration and implementation of collective bargaining agreements; Collective bargaining and gender equality; Trends in collective bargaining; Collective bargaining in the Public Service; International legal framework for gender equality; Negotiation theory and practice; Labour dispute resolution; Grievance handling; International legal framework for dispute resolution in the Public Service; Conciliation/mediation of labour disputes; The employment relationship; Non-standard forms of employment; Employment protection legislation; Labour inspection; Occupational safety and health; Private workplace compliance initiatives; Transition from informal to formal economy; Forced labour; Child labour; Non discrimination in employment; Employment policies; Labour market analysis; Labour market institutions; Minimum wage and productivity; Public employment services; Tripartite Declaration of Principles concerning MNES and Social Policy; Conducive environment for enterprise development; Global Union Federations; International framework agreements; Corporate social responsibility; Global supply chains; International trade agreements and labour clauses; Labour law and employability; Labour law reforms in selected European countries; ILO policies and tools for the promotion of social rights; Fair and effective governance of labour migration; Negotiation of a bilateral labour agreement; Social and solidarity economy; Green economy; Domestic work; Diversity in the workplace; Violence and harassment in the world of work; Public sector reform; Public service statutes; National/enterprise-level strategies to promote workplace cooperation; Economic aspects of wage negotiation; Key principles of economics for industrial relations; Management of a corporate crisis; Negotiated arrangements to increase productivity; Market environments and their effects on industrial relations; Inequality: its causes and effects; The role of money: its effects on firms and workers; Strategic human resources management; Recruitment and selection; Reward practices; Employee involvement and participation; Industrial relations and human resources policies in selected enterprises; Work and well-being; Soft skills.

-The programme offers a range of learning situations in which participants can enhance their analytical and problem-solving skills
+The Master offers a range of learning situations in which participants can enhance their analytical and problem-solving skills

-This Master’s programme is an international programme drawing upon the centenary experience of the ILO.
+This Master is international and draws upon the centenary experience of the ILO.

 Provides a balance between theory and practice to stimulate interaction between resource persons and participants.